macp3o/linux-tweaks/README.md

 # Linux Tweaks

+*Optimizing Ubuntu, Mint, and other Debian-based systems.*

+## Introduction

-These tweaks optimize Debian-based Linux systems, including disk access, networking, memory swapping, video playback, and usability.
+The tweaks optimize disk access, networking, memory swapping, video playback, usability, and more for Ubuntu, Mint, or other Debian-based systems.

 ## Installation
 #### Quick setup